Demond Wilson: Baby... I'm Back! (1978), and The New Odd Couple (1982–1983)

+Key witness in Cotton Club case

+In 1990, Wilson, whose manager was theatrical producer Roy Radin, had served as a key witness in the Los Angeles Superior Court trial of the four people accused of murdering Radin in connection with a dispute involving the film The Cotton Club (1984).
+Wilson stated that Radin, fearing an attempt on his life with an upcoming meeting, had asked Wilson to follow the limousine he was to enter the evening of May 13, 1983.

 Author

-Wilson has written several Christian books concerning the New Age Movement and the hidden dangers he believes it holds for society.
+Wilson wrote several Christian books concerning the New Age Movement and the hidden dangers he believed it holds for society.
 New Age Millennium was released by CAP Publishing & Literary Co.
 LLC on December 1, 1998.
-Wilson, who has also authored children's books, called the book an "exposé" of certain New Age "symbols and slogans".
+Wilson, who also authored children's books, called the book an "exposé" of certain New Age "symbols and slogans".

-Wilson's memoir Second Banana: The Bittersweet Memoirs of the Sanford & Son Years was released on August 31, 2009.
-Wilson has said, "It's just a documented truth, behind the scenes factual account of what happened during those years.
+His memoir Second Banana: The Bittersweet Memoirs of the Sanford & Son Years was released on August 31, 2009.
+Wilson said, "It's just a documented truth, behind the scenes factual account of what happened during those years.
 Redd (Foxx) and I were making history back in those days.
-We were the first Blacks to be on television in that capacity and we opened the door for all those other shows that came after us."
+We were the first blacks to be on television in that capacity and we opened the door for all those other shows that came after us."

 Later appearances and projects

-Wilson has also made numerous guest appearances on the Praise the Lord program aired on the Trinity Broadcasting Network, and is a good friend of Clifton Davis.
+Wilson made numerous guest appearances on the Praise the Lord program aired on the Trinity Broadcasting Network, and was a good friend of Clifton Davis.
 He also appeared as a guest star on the UPN sitcom Girlfriends, playing Lynn's biological father.

 In the summer of 2011, Wilson started appearing with actress Nina Nicole in a touring production of the play The Measure of a Man by playwright Matt Hardwick.
 The play is described as "a faith-based production" and is set in a small town in south Georgia.

 Wilson began work in 2010 to produce and act in a melodramatic family film based on the play Faith Ties.
-Says Wilson of the project: "I play a broken down old drunk whose wife and daughter are killed and he's given up on life.
+Wilson said of the project: "I play a broken down old drunk whose wife and daughter are killed and he's given up on life.
 The protagonist is a pastor who is in the middle while he watches the lives of people crumbling around him."

-Personal life
+Personal life and death

 Wilson married model Cicely Johnston on May 3, 1974.
-They have six children.
-In 1984 he was ordained as a minister in the Church of God in Christ and has been an active Christian evangelist for much of his adult life.
+They had six children.
+In 1984, he was ordained as a minister in the Church of God in Christ and was an active Christian evangelist for much of his adult life.

+Wilson died of complications from cancer at his home in Palm Springs, California, on January 30, 2026, at age 79.
+His son Christopher confirmed to The New York Times that Wilson had been suffering from prostate cancer.